-California Government Code § 3100 (Disaster Service Workers' Act) - All public personnel, including school District employees and charter school employees, can be declared Disaster Service Workers.
+CA Government Code § 3100 (Disaster Service Workers' Act).
+All public personnel, including school District employees and charter school employees, can be declared Disaster Service Workers.
 As Disaster Service Workers, employees can be held at the work site and assigned disaster relief activities to perform until released during a disaster declared by the President or the Governor or proclaimed by the Mayor.

-California Field Act of 1933 - Specifies stricter building codes for and more frequent inspections of public-school buildings.
+CA E. C. § 17280, CA E. C. § 81130.
+Specifies stricter building codes for and more frequent inspections of public-school buildings.
 It applies to new construction of school buildings and later was amended to include mandatory retrofitting of older, existing school buildings.

-California E.C. § 32040 - Requires each school to have a first aid kit.
+CA E.C. § 32040.
+Requires each school to have a first aid kit.

-California E. C.§ 3200 - Schools must have a fire alarm system and sound the alarm and conduct a fire drill at least once every calendar month at elementary schools, at least four times a year intermediate, and not less than twice a year at secondary schools.
+CA E. C.§ 32001.
+Schools must have a fire alarm system and sound the alarm and conduct a fire drill at least once every calendar month at elementary schools, at least four times a year intermediate, and not less than twice a year at secondary schools.

-California E. C. § 215 - Requires school districts to implement a pupil suicide prevention policy and develop a training for all District employees to increase awareness about suicide.
+CA E. C. § 215.
+Requires school districts to implement a pupil suicide prevention policy and develop a training for all District employees to increase awareness about suicide.
 The policy must address high-risk (vulnerable) students, including youth bereaved by suicide, youth with disabilities, youth with mental illness or substance disorders, youth experiencing homelessness or in out-of-home settings such as foster care, and lesbian, gay, bisexual, transgender, or questioning youth.

-California C.C.R.
-Title 19 Division 1 Chapter 1 - establishes minimum standards for the prevention of fire and for the protection of life and property against fire, explosion, and panic.
+19 CCR § 1.02 Establishes minimum standards for the prevention of fire and for the protection of life and property against fire, explosion, and panic.

-California C.C.R.
-Title 8 Section 3221 - sets forth the procedures for Fire Protection Systems.
+8 CCR § 3221 Sets forth the procedures for Fire Protection Systems.

-California C.C.R.
-Title 24 Division 1 - adopts the California Fire Code as part of the Code of Regulations.
+24 CCR § 1 Adopts the California Fire Code as part of the Code of Regulations.
 Also referred to as the California Building Standards Code.